StuxieDev/Hub.Mstdn.Social/coc.md

 ---
-title: CoC | Mstdn.Social Hub
+title: mstdn.social - Code of Conduct
 description: Guidelines on how we expect our members to behave.
 permalink: /coc/
 layout: default